The Art of Slow Food Sourdough

 Owner, Kaitlin Chamberlin, uses local organic ingredients and traditional methods of food preparation to make unique, delicious creations that nourish your body.
 Using minimal equipment and prepping in small batches, they offer colorful and delicious food that is local, sustainable and accessible.

-The Art of Slow Food caters to dietary limitations of all kinds, providing food that isn’t complicated or unpronounceable.
+The Art of Slow Food meets dietary limitations or preferences of all kinds – gluten-free, lactose-free, vegan & sugar-free – food that isn’t complicated or unpronounceable.

 This is extra-special gluten free bread: fresh baked, rustic, soft, chewy and easily digestible sourdough!
 Using natural wild levain and a base of psyllium husk, flax and water, the dough is fermented for 12-18 hours to allow phytic acid breakdown and real flavor development.
 The bread is then baked on a stone to create rustic loaves with appealing crust.